 8. Photobucket: Host your pictures for backup or to share publicly

-Something that sets Photobucket apart from the other sites on this list is how well it lets you walk the line of sharing pictures online and backing up your library.
+Something that sets Photobucket apart from the other sites on this list is how well it lets you walk the line between sharing pictures online and backing up your library.
 With organizational features like captions and titles for your pictures, Photobucket will also let you sort them into public and private albums so that only your public photos appear when other people search for them.

 One of the downsides to Photobucket is that not all of their tools are available, depending on which subscription tier you choose.
 So, before you sign up and start uploading your entire photo library to Photobucket, make sure you’ll be able to use the features you want or need the most.